 - pain anywhere in your body that was not there before your treatment

-An increase in your temperature to 38C or higher might be the first clue that you have an infection.
-You should contact your GP or cancer centre immediately.
-You might need injections of antibiotics to control the infection.
+An increase in your temperature to 37.5C or higher might be the first clue that you have an infection.
+Call your 24 hour advice line immediately you might need injections of antibiotics to control the infection.

 Medicines that mask or bring down a temperature